1910 Chalmers Award

-The 1910 Chalmers Award scandal was an incident in which a Major League Baseball team, the St. Louis Browns, tried but failed to give Nap Lajoie the batting title over Ty Cobb.
+The 1910 Chalmers Award was an event in the history of Major League Baseball, marking one of the first attempts to honor the sport's top players.
+Introduced by Hugh Chalmers, president of the Chalmers Motor Car Company, the award promised a Chalmers Model 30, a luxurious automobile, to the player with the highest batting average in the Major Leagues for the 1910 season.
+This initiative symbolized the emerging relationship between sports and commercial endorsements.

+The award became the center of a major controversy involving Ty Cobb of the Detroit Tigers and Napoleon Lajoie of the Cleveland Naps, both future Hall of Famers.
+The competition for the title was intense, culminating in a scandalous final day of the season where tactics employed by the St. Louis Browns, playing against Lajoie, were questioned for their fairness.
+Ultimately, the scandal resulted in both Cobb and Lajoie receiving the award in a rare decision by Chalmers.

+The 1910 Chalmers Award is notable not only for the controversy it engendered but also for its role in shaping future accolades in baseball.
+It set a precedent for recognizing player excellence, leading to the development of the Most Valuable Player Award in subsequent decades.
+The Chalmers Award was presented annually until 1914, after which it was discontinued due to economic reasons.

 Background

 Before the 1910 Major League Baseball season, Hugh Chalmers of the Chalmers Automobile Company announced a promotion in which a Chalmers Model 30 automobile would be given to the batting champions for Major League Baseball's American and National Leagues.

 At the start of the final day of the season, Ty Cobb of the Detroit Tigers held a slim lead in the race for the American League batting title, just a few percentage points ahead of the Cleveland Naps' Nap Lajoie.
 Cobb was generally disliked by opponents, whereas Lajoie was more popular.

 Controversy

 Cobb did not play in the Tigers' final two games of the season, and he finished with a batting average of .385.

 Lajoie played in a doubleheader on the last day of the season against the St. Louis Browns.
-Browns manager Jack O'Connor ordered rookie third baseman Red Corriden to play on the outfield grass.
+Browns manager Jack O'Connor allegedly ordered rookie third baseman Red Corriden to play on the outfield grass.
 This all but conceded a hit for any ball Lajoie bunted.
 Lajoie had eight hits in eight at bats and finished the season with a .384 batting average (227 hits in 591 at-bats).
 His final at-bat resulted in a wild throw to first base, which was scored as an error.
-Under baseball rules, when a player reaches base on an error, it is treated as a hitless at-bat, thus lowering his batting average.
+Under baseball rules, when a player reaches base on a fielding error, it is treated as a hitless at-bat, thus lowering his batting average.